Female shooter at YouTube headquarters is identified

 - "We know very, very little right now," police chief says

-(CNN)A woman who injured three people in a shooting at YouTube headquarters in Northern California has been identified as Nasim Najafi Aghdam.
+(CNN)A woman who injured three people during a shooting at YouTube headquarters in Northern California has been identified as Nasim Najafi Aghdam.

 Aghdam, 39, was a resident of San Diego, the San Bruno Police Department said in a statement.

-After shooting three people at the San Bruno facility Tuesday, she killed herself with a handgun, authorities said.
-A fourth person injured their ankle while escaping the gunfire on campus.
+After shooting three people at the campus in San Bruno on Tuesday, she killed herself with a handgun, authorities said.
+A fourth person injured an ankle while escaping the gunfire on campus.

+Aghdam's brother, who didn't want to be identified, told CNN affiliate KGTV that he didn't know she had a gun.

 There were conflicting reports on whether the shooter knew the victims.
 Two law enforcement officials told CNN that the shooter knew at least one of the victims.
 But police said at this time, there's no evidence that she knew the victims or that individuals were specifically targeted.